Fraud Alert: Genetic Testing Scam

-Scammers are offering Medicare beneficiaries cheek swabs for genetic testing to obtain their Medicare information for identity theft or fraudulent billing purposes.
+Scammers are offering Medicare beneficiaries "free" screenings or cheek swabs for genetic testing to obtain their Medicare information for identity theft or fraudulent billing purposes.
 Fraudsters are targeting beneficiaries through telemarketing calls, booths at public events, health fairs, and door-to-door visits.

-If a beneficiary agrees to genetic testing or verifies personal or Medicare information, a testing kit is sent even if it is not ordered by a physician or medically necessary.
+Beneficiaries who agree to genetic testing or verify personal or Medicare information may receive a cheek swab, an in-person screening or a testing kit in the mail, even if it is not ordered by a physician or medically necessary.

 - If a genetic testing kit is mailed to you, don't accept it unless it was ordered by your physician.
 Refuse the delivery or return it to the sender.
 Keep a record of the sender's name and the date you returned the items.

-- A physician that you know and trust should approve any requests for genetic testing.
+- A physician that you know and trust should assess your condition and approve any requests for genetic testing.

 - Medicare beneficiaries should be cautious of unsolicited requests for their Medicare numbers.
 If anyone other than your physician's office requests your Medicare information, do not provide it.

 - If you suspect Medicare fraud, contact the HHS OIG Hotline.